 Bullying can be verbal, physical, relational (excluded from groups) or take place online, she says.
 The hardest thing for parents is learning how to spot it happening to their child.

-“Parents need to talk to their children; ask questions,” says Jan Bogie, a licensed mental health counselor and former vice president of programs at the Mental Health Association of Palm Beach County.
+“Parents need to talk to their children; ask questions,” says Jan Bogie, a licensed mental health counselor and former vice president of programs at Mental Health America of Palm Beach County.
 “Does their child appear to be sad, depressed or lonely?
 Does their child appear to be isolating himself or herself by no longer wanting to go to soccer practice, school or to dance class?”

 Parents also should look for other classic signs of bullying, including behavioral changes such as less attention to academics and concerning comments from teachers.
 The biggest change: suddenly using drugs or alcohol, Bogie says.

 Parents can call the school district's Bullying Hotline at 561-434-8200, visit 211palmbeach.org or call the 211 HelpLine, where they will be directed to resources for help.

-LGBTQ students are particularly vulnerable to bullying, says Ryanmarie Rice, chief of staff at Compass Community Center in Lake Worth.
+LGBTQ students are particularly vulnerable to bullying, says Ryanmarie Rice, former chief of staff at Compass Community Center in Lake Worth Beach.
 The center specializes in providing support, education and empowerment programs for the LGBTQ community.

 “We try to give [young people] the tools to build up their self-esteem to deal with bullying and homophobia,” Rice says.
 “We want them to be confident and to live true to themselves and not to outside judgment or influences.”